 There is strength in numbers.
-Eleven national organizations have come together under the umbrella of the Canadian Child & Youth Health Coalition (CCYHC) with a common vision to advance the cause of child and youth health and health care in Canada.
+Ten national organizations have come together under the umbrella of the Canadian Child & Youth Health Coalition (CCYHC) with a common vision to advance the cause of child and youth health and health care in Canada:

-Established in 2004, the Coalition links 17 participating academic health centres across the country, and unites a broad range of experts and stakeholders across the continuum of child and youth health including all academic child health research institutes; a national clinical research infrastructure network; a national clinician scientist training program; all departments of paediatrics; all paediatric surgical departments; the national association of paediatricians; all children’s hospitals; the majority of child and youth rehabilitation centres; many community and regional hospitals that provide healthcare services to infants, children, and youth; over 30 child and youth focused mental health organizations; a leading national child and youth injury prevention organization; and 15 family advisory groups.
+The Coalition links a broad range of experts and stakeholders across the continuum of child and youth health; nearly all children’s hospitals; all academic child health research institutes; a national clinical research infrastructure network; a national clinician scientist training program; all departments of paediatrics; all paediatric surgical departments; the national association of paediatricians; the majority of child and youth rehabilitation centres; many community and regional hospitals that provide healthcare services to infants, children, and youth; and 15 family advisory groups.

 The Coalition has established four overall goals to guide its work: